No symbol: Promotional and advertising

 Some companies use the "prohibition sign" when describing the services they offer, e.g. an insect deterrent spray brand symbol showing the "prohibition sign" over a mosquito.
 The Ghostbusters logo is a fictional example of this, although it uses a mirror image of the symbol with the slash going from upper right down to lower left.

+Other uses

+It can also be used as a symbol of opposition, to strike out the unwanted item, as in "no airport here!" with a No symbol superimposed on an aeroplane symbol.

 International standards

 The official prohibition sign design characteristics are governed by regional and international standards.
 The symbol's canonical definition comes from the International Organization for Standardization which published ISO 3864-1 in 2002, a revision of a standard first published in 1984.
 The current version was published in 2011.

 ISO 3864-1 sets the rules for the color, shape, and dimensions of safety signage.
 The regulations include the incorporation of text and pictograms, with reference to materials used, sign size, and viewing conditions.
 The introduction includes language on the need for using as few words as possible to convey information.